Reviewed-on: #7

 OBIJupyterHub

-├── obijupyterhub - The files describing the docker images and the stack
+├── obijupyterhub - Docker images and stack definitions

 │ ├── docker-compose.yml